spryker/spryker-docs/docs/dg/dev/backend-development/audit-logs/audit-logs.md

 ## Configuring the log path

 You can configure the log path to either a file or an output stream like `php://stdout`.
-If an application is hosted on AWS, the data logged to `php://stdout` can be displayed in CloudWatch for centralized monitoring and analysis.
+Please ensure that you have it configured with `php://stdout` to see logs in the CloudWatch for centralized monitoring and analysis.
-For example, the following configuration sets the log path for Yves, Zed, and Glue applications to `php://stdout`:
+The following configuration sets the log path for Yves, Zed, and Glue applications to `php://stdout`:

 **config/Shared/config_default.php**